 On average, listings lease in the $30's per square foot per year.
-The Marina region is going through a decline in rates.
-In the last 3 months, the median rate decreased $10 per sqft per year.
-That's a 20% decline in rent.
+The Marina submarket is going through a a rise in rates.
+In the last 3 months, the median rate rose $38 per sqft per year.

-Compared to the rest of the San Diego market, the Marina region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the San Diego market, the Marina region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 9 listings have come on the market, which means listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 7 listings have been listed, which means new listings are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,100 sqft.
-Most properties in this market are close to 23 floors.
-Most buildings in this region were built in 1996 and are Class B.
+The standard measurement for office space in this area is around 1,700 sqft.
+Most properties in this market are around 23 floors.
+Most buildings in this market were built in 1996 and are Class A.